ronnief1/ReRead/README.md

 ## License

+The models and associated code are released under the CC-BY-NC 4.0 license and may only be used for non-commercial, academic research purposes with proper attribution.
+See [LICENSE](LICENSE) for more details.

-This repository contains the following fine-tuned models:
+Specifically, the following licenses apply to the base models and fine-tuned models:

 | Model Name      | Base Model | Original License | Fine-Tuned License |
 |-----------------|------------|------------------|---------------------|